slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"He who lives without folly is less wise than he believes.*
+- knowledge is knowing what to say. wisdom is knowing when to say it.
 -->

 > *"Wisdom is nothing more profound than an ability to follow one’s own advice."